-We invite you to join Jamie and make a difference to the lives of South African people and endangered wildlife who are facing huge challenges.
+We are hugely grateful to Jamie, and all those who donated and supported our campaign, for helping to make a difference to the lives of South African people and endangered wildlife who are facing huge challenges.

 In Jamie’s words: “No giant is too big to face.”

-All funds raised through #jamierides4rhinos will go directly to Kariega’s anti-poaching unit and the Kariega Foundation community food relief programme.
+This fundraising campaign raised over R400,000 (R170,000 of which came through this platform).
+All funds have gone directly to Kariega’s anti-poaching unit and the Kariega Foundation community food relief programme.

 THE MAN ON THE BIKE - JAMIE MARAIS

 In August 2016, Jamie Marais made history by becoming the first and only known person to speed-summit Cape Town’s iconic Table Mountain 22 times in 28 hours over two days.

 Ascending more than 16,000 vertical meters his purpose was to raise funds for the Sabrina Love Foundation.
 This was the first in an ongoing series of solo ultra-endurance challenges, each of which took place in a dangerous setting with intensely challenging physical objectives, and natural threats.

 As a teenager, Jamie overcame his own giant of substance abuse and believes that sport and hard training changed his life and gave him a reason for living, as told in his autobiography “Determination”.